 Natural Reserves of Georgia: Kazbegi

 Probably one of the most popular nature reserves in Georgia is the Kazbegi National Park, which is located 150 km from Tbilisi on the east side of the Greater Caucasus.
 Every year hundreds of tourists come here to enjoy the surrounding beauty.
 The reserve was founded in 1976, over time its territory has expanded, and now it covers approximately 9030 hectares.
 The flora in this region is diverse.
-The flora is diverse.
 35 % of the reserve territory is covered by forests, where grow subalpine, birch, pine trees.
 Here you can find a rare birch tree Reddy, listed in the Red Book.
 The rest of the territory is covered by subalpine and alpine meadows.
-The flora is equally diverse; there are many rare species of animals, also listed in the Red Book of Georgia.
+The fauna is equally diverse; there are many rare species of animals, also listed in the Red Book of Georgia.
 Here dwell foxes, brown bears, chamois, mountain goats and other animal species.
 You can get from the capital to the reserve by taking the bus which departs from Didube bus station.

 Natural Reserves of Georgia: Lagodekhi

 The Lagodekhi Reserve is located at the base of the Central Caucasus Mountains on the border with Dagestan, near the eponymous village of Lagodekhi.
 The reserve is one of the oldest in the country.
 It was founded during the Imperial Russia period in 1912.
-According to its terrain and climate Lagodekhi is unique: along with high mountain ranges with deep ravines and harsh climate, there can also be found plains with alpine meadows and dense broadleaf forests with warmer climates.
-The flora and fauna of the reserve is also rich: unique and rare species of animals and plants are accounted here.
+According to its terrain and climate, Lagodekhi is unique: along with high mountain ranges with deep ravines and harsh climate, there can also be found plains with alpine meadows and dense broadleaf forests with warmer climates.
+The flora and fauna of the reserve are also rich: unique and rare species of animals and plants are accounted for here.
 The reserve territory is protected by the state and the access is possible only with a special pass for research.

 The administration of the reserve has set special routes which lead to the main attractions, for the lovers of trekking and eco-tourism.